EXLYSHA/RUC-ICS1/README.md

 1.This course has very high requirements for academic rigor. **Do NOT copy my code or lab report!!!** Many students from the 2023 cohort failed the course or received a grade around 60 due to plagiarism detection after the final exam.
 My code is only for reference, mainly to help students open their minds.
 If copying my code or lab report leads to failure, I am not responsible.

 2.The lab report is in PDF format.
 If you need the report in markdown format, you can contact me via email, but **do NOT copy!!!**

+#### Given the annual ICS course schedule, this open-source project will only allow code viewing and downloading permissions during the spring semester of each year.
+File access will not be available during the fall semester.